hoanglt1981/RimWorld_Vietnamese_Official_Final/README.txt

 ﻿RimWorld Vietnam
 ================

-This is the Vietnam translation data for RimWorld.
+This is the official Vietnam language translation data for RimWorld alpha 15.

 See this page for license info: